Football Papers: All The Latest Football News And Transfer Gossips This Evening

 DERBY TELEGRAPH

-Hearts defender John Souttar says he has no intention of leaving the Scottish club during the January transfer window.
-He has been linked with a move to Derby, who are reported to be preparing a £1m bid.

-Sheffield Wednesday caretaker manager Lee Bullen says he would like to recall striker Sam Winnall from his loan at Derby County.

-Derby County have been linked with a move for Middlesbrough midfielder Adam Clayton.
+Derby have also been linked with a move for West Ham defender Reece Burke.

 NOTTINGHAM POST